awsdocs/amazon-traffic-mirroring-guide/doc_source/index.md

-# Amazon Virtual Private Cloud Traffic mirroring
+# Amazon Virtual Private Cloud Traffic Mirroring

 -----
 *****Copyright &copy; Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****